telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/disable-column-resize-for-specific-columns.md

 ---
-title: Disable Column Resizing for Specific Columns
+title: Disable Resizing for Specific Columns
-page_title:  Disable Column Resizing for Specific Columns | Kendo UI Grid
+page_title: Disable Resizing for Specific Columns | Kendo UI Grid
-description: "Learn how to disable column resizing for specific columns"
+description: "Learn how to disable column resizing for specific columns when working with the Kendo UI Grid widget."
 slug: howto_disable_column_resizing_grid
 ---